 November 09, 2016

-- Thermostat setting is set to ON
+Thermostat is set to ON

-- The heat exchanger is overheating
+Heat exchanger is overheating

-- Clogged condensate line (high-efficiency furnace only)
+Clogged condensate line (high-efficiency furnace only)

-Check the thermostat
+1. Check the thermostat

 Does your furnace blow hot air sometimes and cold air other times?

 The problem may be the thermostat fan setting.
 When set to ON, your furnace will deliver air 24/7, even in between heating cycles.
-So when the furnace isn’t heating that air, it will come out the vents as luke warm or cold.
+So when the furnace isn’t heating that air, it will come out the vents as lukewarm or cold.

-Do this: Make sure that your fan setting is set to AUTO.
+The Solution: Make sure that your fan setting is set to AUTO.
 Now your furnace will only blow heated air.

-Check the air filter
+2. Check the air filter